rrnyquist/ebenezer/_Scripture/ESV/44_Acts.md

 And he commanded them to be baptized in the name of Jesus Christ.
 Then they asked him to remain for some days. ^1048

 Now the apostles and the brothers who were throughout Judea heard that the Gentiles also had received the word of God. ^1101

 So when Peter went up to Jerusalem, the circumcision party criticized him, saying, ^1102

 You went to uncircumcised men and ate with them. ^1103

-But Peter began and explained it to them in order : ^1104
+But Peter began and explained it to them in order: ^1104

 I was in the city of Joppa praying, and in a trance I saw a vision, something like a great sheet descending, being let down from heaven by its four corners, and it came down to me. ^1105

 Looking at it closely, I observed animals and beasts of prey and reptiles and birds of the air. ^1106

-And I heard a voice saying to me, Rise, Peter; kill and eat. ^1107
+And I heard a voice saying to me, 'Rise, Peter; kill and eat.' ^1107

-But I said, By no means, Lord; for nothing common or unclean has ever entered my mouth. ^1108
+But I said, 'By no means, Lord; for nothing common or unclean has ever entered my mouth.' ^1108

-But the voice answered a second time from heaven, What God has made clean, do not call common. ^1109
+But the voice answered a second time from heaven, 'What God has made clean, do not call common.' ^1109

 This happened three times, and all was drawn up again into heaven. ^1110

 And behold, at that very moment three men arrived at the house in which we were, sent to me from Caesarea. ^1111

 And the Spirit told me to go with them, making no distinction.
-These six brothers also accompanied me, and we entered the man’s house. ^1112
+These six brothers also accompanied me, and we entered the man's house. ^1112

-And he told us how he had seen the angel stand in his house and say, Send to Joppa and bring Simon who is called Peter; ^1113
+And he told us how he had seen the angel stand in his house and say, 'Send to Joppa and bring Simon who is called Peter; ^1113

-he will declare to you a message by which you will be saved, you and all your household. ^1114
+he will declare to you a message by which you will be saved, you and all your household.' ^1114

 As I began to speak, the Holy Spirit fell on them just as on us at the beginning. ^1115

-And I remembered the word of the Lord, how he said, John baptized with water, but you will be baptized with the Holy Spirit. ^1116
+And I remembered the word of the Lord, how he said, 'John baptized with water, but you will be baptized with the Holy Spirit.' ^1116

-If then God gave the same gift to them as he gave to us when we believed in the Lord Jesus Christ, who was I that I could stand in God’s way? ^1117
+If then God gave the same gift to them as he gave to us when we believed in the Lord Jesus Christ, who was I that I could stand in God's way? ^1117

 When they heard these things they fell silent.
 And they glorified God, saying, Then to the Gentiles also God has granted repentance that leads to life. ^1118